As a new trader, when you look at Nifty option chain, it may look like a bunch of random numbers.

 LTP is the list that shows the price at which it was traded last.

-It refers to the current number of buy order quantity or demand in the system
+This is the current number of buy order quantity or demand in the system

 The bid price in a Nifty option chain depicts the maximum price the buyer is willing to pay for a specific call or put.